syvb/iter.ca/content/post/dropped-email/index.md

 (I don't know why that log shows the response to the EHLO before the request)

-The TLS handshake was completing successfully, and the ProtonMail mailserver was able to speak enough TLS to send a `QUIT` command, but it wasn't delivering any mail.
+The TLS handshake was completing successfully, and the ProtonMail mail server was able to speak enough TLS to send a `QUIT` command, but it wasn't delivering any mail.
 What could be causing this behavior?

 ## Maybe it was caused by the Let's Encrypt certificate?